lenskit/lkpy/docs/parallel.rst

 Parallel Execution
 ------------------

-.. py:module:: lenskit.util.parallel
+.. py:module:: lenskit.parallel

-LensKit uses :py:class:`concurrent.futures.ProcessPoolExecutor` to paralellize batch operations (see :py:mod:`lenskit.batch`).
+LensKit uses a custom API wrapping  :py:class:`multiprocessing.pool.Pool` to paralellize batch operations (see :py:mod:`lenskit.batch`).

 The basic idea of this API is to create an *invoker* that has a model and a function, and then passing lists of argument sets to the function::